silviot/edx-platform-wiki/Setting-up-PyCharm-for-edX-development-(in-progress).md

 * Create a debug configuration for LMS server
   * Open the file 'edx-platform/manage.py' in your devstack folder
   * Right-click on the file and choose "Create 'manage'..." to create a debug configuration
-  * Specify the settings for the new configuration
+  * Specify the settings for the new configuration:
-    * Change the name to something more memorable, e.g. "LMS"
+    * Change the name to something more memorable, e.g. "LMS".
-    * Specify "./manage.py" for "Script" (thus using a relative path rather than an absolute one)
+    * Specify "./manage.py" for "Script" (thus using a relative path rather than an absolute one).
-    * Specify "lms runserver --settings=devstack 0.0.0.0:8000" for "Script parameters"
+    * Specify "lms runserver --settings=devstack 0.0.0.0:8000" for "Script parameters".
+    * Choose the remote interpreter (usually named as "Remote Python 2.7.3 (ssh://edxapp.127.0.0.1:2222/...)").
-    * Specify "/edx/app/edxapp/edx-platform" for "Working directory"
+    * Specify "/edx/app/edxapp/edx-platform" for "Working directory".
     * Click to edit the "Path mappings" property
       * Click the "+" button to add a new mapping
       * Specify the full local path to "edx-platform" for "Local path".
 This should be the edx-platform directly beneath your devstack folder, e.g. "/Users/andya/devstack/edx-platform"  (Be sure to specify "Users" rather than the shorthand "~" here.)
-      * Specify "/edx/app/edxapp/edx-platform" for "Remote path"
+      * Specify "/edx/app/edxapp/edx-platform" for "Remote path".
-      * Click "OK" to save the mappings
+      * Click "OK" to save the mappings.
-    * Deselect "Add content roots to PYTHONPATH"
+    * Deselect "Add content roots to PYTHONPATH".
-    * Deselect "Add source roots to PYTHONPATH"
+    * Deselect "Add source roots to PYTHONPATH".
-  * Click "OK" to save the new debug configuration
+  * Click "OK" to save the new debug configuration.
   * Your LMS server configuration should look something similar to:
 ![LMS server configuration]
 (https://1786529bf2dfcc9a4fc2736524bc8aea4a66cc50.googledrive.com/host/0BxQlaq542xl2V182QTM4ZF9kZlU/LMS_server.png)